-An off-state open load detector is provided.
+Two open-load fault detection methods are provided: an on-state current monitor and an off-state open-load detector.
+An on-state is defined by the state of the gate drive outputs as one or two highside MOSFETs switched on and one or two low-side MOSFETs switched on.
+The resulting combinations are the only ones where current can be passed through the low-side sense resistor.
 An off-state is defined by the state of the gate drive outputs as all MOSFETs switched off.
 In this state, the load connections are high impedance and can be used to detect the presence or otherwise of a load.